 Salad

-- 2 heads fresh romaine lettuce
+- 2 heads Romaine lettuce

 - extra virgin olive oil for brushing